GLAM-Workbench/glam-workbench.github.io/docs/web-archives/comparing-cdx-apis.md

   - toc
 ---

-*Works with AWA, IA, NLNZ, & UKWA*
+*Works with AWA, IA, NLNZ, UKWA, & UKGWA*

 This notebook documents differences between the Internet Archive's Wayback CDX API and the PyWb CDX API, such as those available from the UK Web Archive, and the Australian Web Archive.